Foot Pedal Ports on Push

 - Operating System: All

-Push has two foot pedal ports, the first port is for sustain, the second allows for Looper-style control over clip recording: A single tap triggers Push's record button.
+Push 1 and 2 have two foot pedal ports, the first port is for sustain, the second allows for Looper-style control over clip recording: A single tap triggers Push's record button.
 A double-tap triggers Push's "New" button.

 It is recommend to use a foot pedal with "normal" polarity with Push.
 In other words, (using sustain as an example) depressing the pedal will sustain a note, releasing it will stop sustaining.